Cal State Bakersfield Roadrunners: Men's soccer

 The Roadrunner men's soccer program won the 1997 Division II National Championship and has provided several MLS and international professionals to various rosters.
 Men's soccer was the first team to appear in a Division I postseason match when they earned an at-large spot in the 2011 NCAA Men's Soccer Tournament.
 The most notable soccer alumnus is Los Angeles Galaxy star and US Men's National Team striker Gyasi Zardes.
 Zardes competed for the Roadrunners from 2010-2012.
 He signed a MLS homegrown contract with the Galaxy in 2012.

 The Cal State Bakersfield Roadrunners men's soccer team have an NCAA Division I Tournament record of 0–1 through one appearance.

 Softball

+While still members of Division II, the Roadrunners won three NCAA tournaments: 1988, 1989, and 1990.

 The CSUB softball team has reached the NCAA tournament once during the program's Division I tenure, in 2016.
 That year, the Roadrunners won the Western Athletic Conference (WAC) postseason tournament and earned the conference's automatic berth into the NCAA tournament.
 The Roadrunners are coached by Crissy Buck-Ziegler, who will enter the eighth year of her tenure with the 2019 season.

 The Cal State Bakersfield Roadrunners softball team has an NCAA Division I Tournament record of 9-3.